samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 ![SSL Certificate Symbol in title](/assets/img/uploads/ssl cert(1).png "SSL Certificate")

-We need to add this to our own blog so that all activites on our blog remain secure and avoid any information from being stolen.
+We need to add this to our own blog so that all activites on our blog remain secure and theres no risk of any information being stolen.
 It also makes your readers comfortable knowing that they are on a safe website.

 Click on **My Sites** on the left of your Bluehost main panel, then click **Manage Site**.